-Latest TRP Ratings: Indian Idol At Top 3; Ishqbaaz In, Bigg Boss 12 Out Of TRP Race!
+Latest TRP Ratings: Indian Idol At 3rd Spot; Ishqbaaz In, Bigg Boss 12 Out Of TRP Race!

 - Katrina Opens Up About Attending Deepika-Ranveer's Reception

 The latest TRP/BARC ratings for week 48 (November 24 -November 30, 2018) are out.
 Colors' Naagin 3 and Zee TV's show Kundali Bhagya have retained their top two slots.
 Sony TV's Indian Idol 10 has pushed Zee TV's Kumkum Bhagya to the fourth place.
 While Star Plus' Ishqbaaz is back on TRP chart, Colors' Bigg Boss 12 is out of TRP race.
-SAB TV's Taarak Mehta Ka Ooltah Chashmah has retained its eight spot while Star Plus' Kulfi Kumar Bajewala has dropped to the fourth place.
-Zee TV's Manmohini has got good opening.
+SAB TV's Taarak Mehta Ka Ooltah Chashmah has retained its eighth spot while Star Plus' Kulfi Kumar Bajewala has dropped to the fourth place.
+Zee TV's Manmohini has got a good opening.

 Among channels, Star Plus has retained its top slot.
 The second place is occupied by Zee TV.
 While Sony TV has dropped down to the third spot, Colors has retained its fourth spot.